Darlington County school bus driver praised as hero

 “Having an adult who knows how to react in a time of crisis is critical,” Newman said.

 The Darlington County School District has 110 bus drivers operating 90 buses every school day, Newman said.
 They transport about 60 percent of the nearly 10,000 students who attend public schools in the district, he said.

 “They (the drivers) are all heroes for every parent who puts a child on a bus every day,” Newman said.
 “They are doing this job because they care about kids.”

-She was back at work the next day, and after talking to reporters, she left driving a bus to run her afternoon route.
+She was back at work Wednesday, and after Wednesday’s press conference, she left driving a bus to run her afternoon route.